 Wow, good for you.

-We fostered 46 children, and we adopted four of them.
+We fostered 46 children and we adopted four of them.

-Hey, the answer is I've had pressure and I've been tested, and I passed the test, and I am there not to make friends with other congressmen.
+Hey, the answer is I've had pressure and I've been tested and I passed the test and I am there not to make friends with other congressmen.

-I'm there to represent the people of the 10th Congressional District, and that's what I'm going to do.
+I'm there to represent the people of the 10th Congressional District and that's what I'm going to do.

-All right, we wish you the best.
+We wish you the best.

 That's happening the day of the summer, June 12th.

-Uh, Shaq Hill, thank you.
+Shock Hill, thank you.

-Danielle Hoffman and Dr. Gorka, and I'll be seeing a lot of both of you uh in the coming days and weeks.
+I know I'll be seeing a lot of both of you in the coming days and weeks.

-Uh, you guys have been all over this and been amazing.
+You guys have been all over this and been amazing.

 Thank you for being with us.

-We got our pollsters.
+We've got our pollsters.

-800 941 Sean is a toll-free telephone number.
+800-941-Sean is our toll-free telephone number.

 He's giving a speech and doing a book signing.

-And it's one of the great, great bookstores that when I was writing books, which I'll never do again, uh, that uh I had the opportunity to go and meet so many wonderful people there.
+And it's one of the great, great bookstores that when I was writing books, which I'll never do again, that I had the opportunity to go and meet so many wonderful people there.

 It's such a great place.

-Uh you're on a big uh tour, I guess now, and uh I wanted to ask you about comments you made about the 2018 election, and we were just talking to two pollsters about it.
+And I wanted to ask you about comments you made about the 2018 election, and we were just talking to two pollsters about it.

 They don't want to build the wall.

-They want to keep Obamacare and they want to take back the tax cuts that President Trump gave every American.
+They want to keep Obamacare, and they want to take back the tax cuts that President Trump gave every American.

 I don't think that's exactly a platform that is lending itself to maximize success.